ChrisDuffley/stationPlaylist/addoninternals.md

 * Both the app modules set and the global plugin will use the new common services module when performing actions such as invoking Studio API.
 * Only the common services will be imported when requested.
 This reduces dependency on Studio app module for things such as Studio API call and constants, especially when the common services module is imported from the global plugin.

-With this change, the add-on devlopers must think carefully about where the code belongs:
+With this change, the add-on maintainers must think carefully about where the code belongs:

 * If the code is to be used from two or more app modules and/or one or more app modules and the global plugin, it should be housed in the SPL common services package.
 * Code specific to an app module or the global plugin will remain in their respective modules.

-A notable exception is SPL config module as most of its contents is used by the Studio app module (Creator, Track Tool, and Remote VT ap modules import the config module but only to help Columns Explorer).
+The code refactoring work also led to introduction of Pyright into add-on code checking routines.
+Pyright is a static type checker similar to Mypy but faster.
+Examining code with Pyright led to adding more type annotations and resolving bugs, as well as removing obsolete code paths and restructuring how modules were imported (a notable change was moving SPL config module from the Studio app module to the common services package).

 #### Long-term support release